Spatial clustering and denoising expressions¶

 The binary embedding are stored in adata.obsm["BINARY"].
 Shape: (3460, 30)

-if you want to use R's mclust
+if you want to use R's mclust, you can use ov.utils.cluster.

-But you need to install rpy2
+But you need to install rpy2 and mclust at first.

 ov.utils.cluster(adata,use_rep='BINARY',method='mclust_R',n_components=10,